 In the plus column, if you use linearization you can measure the mass and volume of your product.
 This sort of measurement doesn’t show the profile of the product inside the tank, but maybe you don’t need that.

-Once upon a time not terribly long ago, people considered lasers the bleeding edge of technology.
+Once upon a time not terribly long ago, people considered lasers the cutting edge of technology.
 Now we use them as toys.

 Still, they have their place in work as well, and they’ve become more popular in level measurement for silos.
 Back when I used to visit customers, I remember seeing laser devices side by side with radar to check performance in applications.